"Doctor," Wyn said as she watched him step back from the console

 His regenerative genes repaired the burnt flesh almost instantly.
 But

-for a long time yet.
+to cease for a long time yet.
 He looked ahead at the distant mountains.
-How long

-would it take to walk there?
+How long would it take to walk there?
 A day?
 Two?
-Would there BE days as he knew
+Would there BE days

-them in this place.
+as he knew them in this place?
 He looked up at the sky.
-It was a uniform iron grey
+It was a uniform

-colour and there was no way of telling where the sun, if there was one,
+iron grey colour and there was no way of telling where the sun, if there

-was positioned.
-The natural method of working out the time of day on every
+was one, was positioned.
+The natural method of working out the time of

 And yet, night did fall.
 He had been walking for what his personal body

-clock said was about eight hours when it began to be darker.
+clock said was about eight hours when it began to get darker.
 But it got

 uniformly darker all over the sky, not like any sunset he had ever seen.

-And it got colder as it got darker.
+It got colder as it got darker.
 That was natural, of course.
-He had
+He had been

 Only to a certain point, his inner voice told him.